By DeVry University

 Keep in mind that preparation is important when you’re working to pass the CPC exam or CCS exam.
 As with many professional certification exams, it can be helpful to have prior experience in an academic setting or through on-the-job experience, if possible.

-Prepare for the CCS and CPC Exams with an Undergraduate Certificate in Medical Billing and Coding from DeVry
+Prepare for the CCS and CPC Exams with a Medical Billing and Coding Certificate from DeVry

-If you're interested in taking the CCS exam or CPC exam, our online Undergraduate Certificate in Medical Billing and Coding can help you develop your understanding of medical billing and coding concepts as you prepare for the exams.
-Classes start every 8 weeks.
+If you're interested in taking the CCS exam or CPC exam, our online Undergraduate Certificate in Medical Billing and Coding can help you develop your understanding of essential medical billing and coding concepts.
+Online classes start every 8 weeks.